-Saint Mary's College (school code: 001836) must be the FIRST school on your FAFSA.
-You can change or reorganize your school choices on the Indiana Commission forf Higher Education web site.
+- Saint Mary's College (school code: 001836) must be the listed on your FAFSA.
+You can change or reorganize your school choices on the Indiana Commission for Higher Education web site

 The following states allow their grants to be used outside the sponsoring state: Rhode Island and Vermont.
 Students should consult school counselors regarding application requirements.

 Saint Mary’s administers federal funds for three grant programs, listed below.
 Eligibility for these programs is determined by analyzing data submitted through the FAFSA financial aid application.